dyfet/sharperhash/README.md

 The purpose of this package is to introduce consistent hashing in C# that is consistent with my other implementations in use in other languages.
-Consistent hashing is foundational to distributed computing and specialized data practices such as node assignment, table sharding, etc.
+Consistent hashing is foundational to distributed computing and specialized data practices such as dynamic node assignment for distributed caches and dynamic load balancings, table sharding, etc.

-Consistent hashing also has to be implimented consistently regardless of system platform (endianness) or language.
-You do not want a service that runs on a different endian architecture or written in another language to select nodes differently.
+Consistent hashing also has to be implemented consistently regardless of system platform (endianness) or language.
+You do not want a service that runs on a different endian architecture or that is written in another language to select nodes differently.

 I focus on two things in this library; a generic consistent hasher for reducing hash digests to 64 bit values using the top 8 bytes of a hash digest in big endian (network) byte order, and a hash ring which is often used to distribute services to keys.
-The latter has to also have identical behavior, especially around collissions in vnodes.
-This implimentation matches the C++ reference implimentation in ModernCLI, and my go services implimentation at https://gitlab.com/tychosoft/service
+The latter must have identical behavior, especially around vnodes and ring collissions.
+This implementation matches the C++ reference implimentation in ModernCLI, and my go services implimentation at https://gitlab.com/tychosoft/service